 Digital transformation in manufacturing: evolving towards the ‘as a service’ economy

 Other drivers include traditional digital transformation goals on the level of enhanced efficiency, cost reduction and, in more mature stages, innovation and the development of new revenue sources in an age where data – and how it is leveraged – is the currency of automation, optimization and profound transformation at the core where new business models in an ‘as a service’ economy are sought.

 The manufacturing industry obviously is a broad industry with giant multinationals and smaller manufacturers; and with industrial manufacturers which produce for industrial partners and manufacturers of goods that are closer to the consumer.

 Just like many other industries, the manufacturing industry is diverse and moving at different speeds.
 While in general digital transformation strategy has been missing and initiatives have been ad hoc, things are changing in some areas but as we’ll see a holistic picture is still missing and the goals remain relatively traditional and isolated.

 The similarity between digital transformation and Industrial Internet drivers

-Regarding the areas where change is happening one can, for instance, only notice that the manufacturing industry is the clear leader and fastest mover in leveraging the Internet of Things, data analytics, innovation accelerators and the various components of the Industrial Internet or Industry 4.0 space with an obvious place for, among others, advanced data analytics, industrial robots and collaborative robots, a.k.a cobots.
+Regarding the areas where change is happening one can, for instance, only notice the key role of IoT in the manufacturing industry, advanced data analytics, digital twins and the various components of the Industrial Internet or Industry 4.0 space with an obvious place for, among others, advanced data analytics, industrial robots and collaborative robots, a.k.a cobots.